abdusamadzoidov17/abdusamadzoidov17/README.md

 # Hello, my name is Abdusamad.
-I'm a Web Developer.
+I'm a Frontend Developer.